-Every single person who crosses an IRONMAN finish line should take a moment to truly sit back and congratulate themselves on an amazing accomplishment.
-After months of hard training, sacrifices and physical transformation, the ultimate reward of crossing an IRONMAN finish line can truly be a life-changing event.
+Every single person who crosses a triathlon finish line should take a moment to truly sit back and congratulate themselves on an amazing accomplishment.
+After months of hard training, sacrifices and physical transformation, the ultimate reward of crossing a finish line can truly be a life-changing event.

 Or, the related question: How soon can I return to training?